Master’s Degree in Nursing Salary Guide

 Salary: The BLS doesn’t track data for public health nurses.
 However, as a public health nurse with an MSN, you can expect your salary to be similar to nurse practitioners.
-The BLS reports that nurse practitioners make an average of $115,800 per year.
+The BLS reports that nurse practitioners make a median of $121,610 per year.

 Degree Path: While entry-level public health nurse jobs require only a BSN, many public health nurses will complete an MSN with an emphasis on public health; especially if they are interested in leadership roles or research.